apocaliss92/scrypted-advanced-notifier/README.md

 - Set the notifiers to notify on the detection
 - Check `Use NVR detections` to trigger the rule only as effect of detections from NVR plugin.
 This will include cropped images stored on MQTT and will be in sync with the NVR app events reel
 - Set the detection classes and the minimum score to trigger the notification
-- Set `Minimum notification delay` to debounce further notifications
+- Set `Minimum notification delay` to debounce further notifications (overrides the camera settings)
 - Set `Minimum MQTT publish delay` to debounce the image update on MQTT for this rule
 - Set `Whitelisted zones` to use only detections on these zones
 - Set `Blacklisted zones` to ignore detections coming from these zones